If your loved one has dementia, deciding when they can no longer drive may be difficult. They may react in different ways.

 - They may be aware they are having problems, and they may be relieved to stop driving.

-- They may feel their independence is being taken away.
+- They may feel their independence is being taken away and object to stopping driving.

 People with signs of dementia should have regular driving tests.
 Even if they pass a driving test, they should be retested in 6 months.